tbrowder/intro-to-coding-using-raku/README.md

 ## Dr. Juan Merelo

-This project relies heavily on portions of Dr.Merelo's Perl 6 book *Learning Perl 6* published by ?? and available at many on-line bookstores.
-It also uses much of his Github repository for producing that book.
+This project relies heavily on portions of Dr. Merelo's book *Learning to Program with Perl 6: First Steps,* available at Amazon in a Kindle version as well in a printed version published by ??.
+It also uses much
+of his Github repository for producing that book.

 ## Jonathan Worthington